khrykin/attachments/README.md

 And that's it!

 ## Development
-By now all packages are stored in single repo, but you must run tests from specific package directory.
-Package naming conventions:
+All packages are stored in single repo.
+Run all tests with `npm test` or some specific test like `npm test -- LocalFsStorage` Package naming conventions:
 - provider - `attachments-provider-<name>`
 - storage - `attachments-storage-<name>`